-One of the most well-known health insurance providers, Humana has nearly 17 million members nationwide.
-Humana earned a 4-star rating from the Centers for Medicare & Medicaid Services (CMS) and has strong financial backing.
+Humana is of the most well-known health insurance providers.
+It has nearly 17 million members in the U.S. Humana earned a four-star rating from the Centers for Medicare & Medicaid Services (CMS) and has strong financial backing.

 The Humana Walmart Value Rx Plan has an affordable premium of just $17.20 per month, with no deductible on tier 1 and tier 2 medications.
-Tier 1 medications typically encompass preferred generics, (for example ibuprofen 400 mg), while tier 2 drugs include generics that are not part of Humana’s “preferred” network.
-Metformin, for instance, is a tier 1 drug for diabetes while Invokana is tier 2 or tier 3, depending on the plan.
+Tier 1 drugs typically include common generics such as ibuprofen 400 mg.
+Tier 2 drugs include generics that are not part of Humana’s preferred network.
+Metformin, for instance, is a tier 1 drug for diabetes, while Invokana is tier 2 or tier 3, depending on the plan.

 The Humana Premier Rx Plan also has no deductible, but premiums range from $58.30 to $72.50, depending on the state.
 Either plan can be a good value for people with only a few prescriptions each month to fill.

-The Basic Rx Plan has extremely low copays after the $445 annual deductible, making it better for people with expensive prescriptions.
+The Basic Rx Plan has extremely low copays after the $445 annual deductible, making it better for people with costly prescriptions.

-Overall, we selected Humana for its industry reputation, the depth of its member programs, and two plans with affordable premiums that also include no deductibles on tier 1 and tier 2 drugs.
+The Balance chose Humana for its reputation, the depth of its member programs, and the two low-cost plans that also include no deductibles on tier 1 and tier 2 drugs.

 Best Overall, Runner-up : Cigna

-Cigna may not have the lowest premiums of the plans we reviewed, but its easy-to-navigate website, three choices in Medicare Plan D plans, and long-term financial stability puts it near the top of our list for best Medicare Plan D health insurance providers.
-Additionally, it has an AM Best rating of A, signifying financial stability.
+Cigna may not have the lowest premiums of the plans we looked at, but the website makes it easy to find what you need.
+Cigna is financially stable and has three choices for Part D. These reasons put Cigna near the top of our list for best Medicare Part D health insurance providers.
+Cigna has an AM Best rating of A, which means it is stable.

-Three mobile apps allowing you to manage your policy, search for prescription medications, and manage your health from anywhere
+Three mobile apps allow you to manage your policy, search for medications, and manage your health from anywhere.

 4.5-star CMS Rating